Learning Environment

 2. Click here to report via the Learning Environment Reporting Tool (aLERT).
 This tool was created so that students and others can submit anonymous or self-identified feedback about any UWSOM learning environment, including the WWAMI Foundations sites and UW-affiliated clinical sites.
 You will be able to provide a description of your concern and indicate your follow-up preference.
 While you will have the option of reporting completely anonymously, it is preferable if you identify yourself so that we can follow up with you, including getting more information if needed, as well as assuring that you are safe.
 We will still take action as appropriate even if you submit your concern anonymously.

 3. Report in any UWSOM evaluation.
-Students in the Foundations Phase can detail concerns on the End-of-Block surveys and/or on the Foundations Phase survey.
+Students in the Foundations Phase can detail concerns in Medical Student of Primary Care Practicum (PCP) Faculty evaluations, End-of-Block surveys and/or on the Foundations Phase survey.
 Students in the Clinical phase can detail concerns in Medical Student of Educator evaluations, Patient Care Phase survey, and/or Explore & Focus phase survey.

 4. Report to any UWSOM dean.
 All deans can receive reports, including Foundations deans and Clinical deans.